-As the name suggests this is a form of arthritis caused by an injury to the joint.
+As the name suggests, traumatic arthritis is a form of arthritis caused by an injury to the joint.
 The injury may be a result of a road traffic accident, a sporting injury, a dislocation or a bad fall.

 A serious hip injury can lead to a hip replacement surgery in one of two ways.
 Firstly where an injury gives rise to traumatic arthritis which in turn causes sufficient damage to the join that a hip replacement is necessary or, where the trauma is so great e.g. a hip fractures that a hip replacement needs to be peformed immediately and no form of arthritis is involved.